bioFAM/MOFA/README.md

 Converged!
 ```
-* **deltaELBO**: is the convergence statistic.
-Once the deltaELBO decreases below a threshold (usually between zero and one), the model will converge and it will be saved as an .hdf5 file.
-Then, you are ready to start the downstream analysis.

 ### Step 2: Downstream analysis: disentangle the variability between omics
 MOFA disentangles the heterogeneity of a high-dimensional multi-omics data set in terms of a small number of latent factors that capture the global sources of variation.
 Importantly, MOFA quantififes the variance explained of each of the factors in the different omics.
 An example is shown in the plot below: